 2.Choose your preferred engine from the "Selected Engine" dropdown list.

-In this page, you can also configure various properties of the selected rendering engine.
+In this page, you can also configure various properties for the selected engine.
 For example, in both cases, you can enable the Developer Tools by ticking the "DeveloperTools" option.
-This will allow users to access the Developer Tools directly in the ebook by right-clicking on the webpage they wish to inspect.
+This will allow users to access the Developer Tools within the ebook by right-clicking on the webpage they wish to inspect.

 Remember to save your project settings after making any changes to the rendering engine or its properties.

-Choosing the right rendering engine for your project depends on your specific needs and the nature of your ebook / publication.
-Consider the trade-offs between file size, and system dependencies when making your decision.
+💡 Choosing the right rendering engine for your project depends on your specific needs and the nature of your ebook or publication.
+Consider the trade-offs between file size and system dependencies when making your decision.